 - Accelerated Research Timeline: The DPP combines two previously approved products, bypassing the need for a separate, large clinical trial to demonstrate safety and efficacy. - Accelerated Product Introduction: DPP introduction builds on the foundations and lessons learned from contraceptives, oral PrEP and ongoing planning for next-generation products.
 In turn, future MPTs are likely to build on the regulatory, delivery and financing lessons generated from DPP introduction and scale-up.
-Strengthening HIV and FP linkages and platforms for the DPP could ready health systems for other MPTs. - Potential Catalyst for HIV/Sexual and Reproductive Health (SRH) Integration: The DPP may foster integration of HIV prevention and SRH services and systems, needed to deliver a dual-indication product. - Potentially Broader Donor Base: As donor resources for HIV prevention and FP are increasingly limited, the DPP may attract wider range of funders interested in creative HIV and SRH interventions to support introduction and scale. - Potential to Address Challenges with other Prevention Products: One pill instead of two makes DPP more convenient possibly motivating women to sustain adherence and effective use and it expands choice for women who want to reduce their risk of both unintended pregnancy and HIV.
+Strengthening HIV and FP linkages and platforms for the DPP could ready health systems for other MPTs. - Potential Catalyst for HIV/Sexual and Reproductive Health (SRH) Integration: The DPP may foster integration of HIV prevention and SRH services and systems, needed to deliver a dual-indication product.
+Emerging evidence indicates FP and oral PrEP have higher uptake when they are delivered together. - Potentially Broader Donor Base: As donor resources for HIV prevention and FP are increasingly limited, the DPP may attract wider range of funders interested in creative HIV and SRH interventions to support introduction and scale. - Potential to Address Challenges with other Prevention Products: One pill instead of two makes DPP more convenient possibly motivating women to sustain adherence and effective use and it expands choice for women who want to reduce their risk of both unintended pregnancy and HIV.
 There is a higher acceptance of contraceptives among women while oral PrEP continues to face stigma and acceptability issues.
 Combining products offers the chance to reach users with a product they feel meets their overall HIV prevention and SRH needs.
 End user perspectives on the DPP can also influence the development of future MPTs.